 Reading Assignments

-In this course, we will hand out weekly reading assignments.
-You are tasked to read the assigned papers every week and write a 1-2 page reflection for two of the papers you select.
-Your reflection should cover the following main aspects.
+- All students are tasked to read the assigned papers every week and write a 1-2 page reflection for two of the papers they select.
+Your reflection should cover the main aspects as outlined in the template below.
 Submit your reflection (submit a hard copy, printed double sided) during the class time by the due date.
 The total score is 1 point per paper.
 The reading assignments contribute 20% of your overall grade.
 Late submissions will not be permitted.

-If you would like to learn more about on how to read a scientific paper, you may want to first read How to Read a Paper.
+If you would like to learn more about on how to read a scientific paper, you may want to first read one (or all of) the following articles:

 # Paper Title